puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 resolving `<pod-name>.mysql` from within any other Pod in the same Kubernetes cluster and namespace.

-The client Service, called `mysql-read`, is a normal Service with its own cluster IP that distributes connections across all MySQL Pods that report being Ready.
+The client Service, called `mysql-read`, is a typical Service with its own cluster IP that distributes connections across all MySQL Pods that report being Ready.
 The set of potential endpoints includes the primary MySQL server and all replicas.